 Sales and Marketing Hubs in low tax jurisdictions; Singapore, Ireland, Switzerland etc. used for tax avoidance purposes.

 Similarly, a ‘double Irish with Dutch sandwich’ has allowed multinationals to establish a series of companies in both Ireland and the Netherlands to reduce taxes.
-These structures usually have an Irish sales and marketing HQ, and local sales companies setup as (or converted into) “commissionaires”.
+These structures usually have an Irish sales and marketing HQ, an IP owner in a low or no tax jurisdiction and local sales companies setup as (or converted into) “commissionaires”.